'Ride lots'. - EDDY MERCKX, 'The Cannibal'

 'It never gets easier, you just go faster'. - GREG LEMOND, 'L'Americain'

-We are members of the local cycling club at Simorre (4 km), 'Le Guidon Simorrain', which was founded in 2004.
+We have been members of the local cycling club at Simorre (4 km), 'Le Guidon Simorrain', since it was founded in 2004.
 The club is a good mix of road cyclists and mountain bike riders of all ages and levels, which include a few women.

 Weekly Wednesday MTB outings are open to all adults.
-This is an opportunity to cycle with a group of locals and ride technical sections opened by the club on private land, for which permission has been given.
-These sections are not part of the MTB base.
+This is an opportunity to cycle with a group of locals and ride technical sections opened by the club on private land; a unique opportunity, as these are not part of the MTB circuits.

 Weekly Sunday cycle events, (randonnées), are held across the Gers and other departments.
 These are open to all; any age, ability and experience, both to licenced and non-licenced cyclists.
-All are organised with food and drink stops, usually ending with apéritifs, prize giving and optional lunch.
+All are organised with food and drink stops, usually ending with apéritifs, prize giving and a grilled sandwich or optional lunch.

 'Any day I’m out on a bike is a good one.'